Ladislav Vácha

-Ladislav Vácha (21 March 1899 in Brno – 28 June 1943) was a Czech gymnast and Olympic champion competing for Czechoslovakia.
+Ladislav Vácha (21 March 1899 in Brno – 28 June 1943) was a gymnast and Olympic champion competing for Czechoslovakia.

 He competed at the 1924 Summer Olympics in Paris, where he received a bronze medal in rope climbing and rings.
 He received a gold medal in parallel bars, and silver medals in rings and team combined exercises at the 1928 Summer Olympics in Amsterdam.

 He died during World War II shortly after being interrogated by Gestapo for his resistance activities.